swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 * Reassess meeting procedures, including methods for setting the agenda and taking minutes
 * Review previous year’s financial report for new Executive Council
 * Select new officers
-* Finalize annual goals for Executive Council
+* Finalise annual goals for Executive Council

 #### March
 * Annual financial report for community